 Where is lactose found?

-Apart from dairy products such as milk, cheese, yoghurt and ice cream, lactose is commonly hidden in the following foods:
+Apart from dairy products such as milk, cheese, yogurt and ice cream, lactose is commonly hidden in the following foods:

 - Cakes and biscuits (if they contain milk)

 If you want to avoid lactose, make sure the food you eat does not contain the following ingredients: milk solids, milk sugar or whey.